BIT-DA/O2net/README.md

 ## Getting Started

-The first thing is built the environment.
+The first thing is to built the environment.
 We should follow the following insturction (see [Deformable DETR project](https://github.com/fundamentalvision/Deformable-DETR#installation) for more details).

 ### Requirements